 James would never forget the way Jesus looked at him.
 His eyes were at once potent and tranquil.
 Not a trace of fear.
 Laying aside the blanket, Jesus rose to full height on the rear deck.
 James, fearing Jesus was about to be pitched overboard, reached to grab him just as Jesus shouted, “Peace!
 Be still!”2

-No sooner had those words left his mouth and the wind was completely gone!
+No sooner had those words left his mouth than the wind was completely gone!
 The sudden hush of the howling was otherworldly.
 The waves immediately began to abate.
 Each disciple stood where he was, looking dumbfounded at the water and sky and each other.